Successfully marketing your business online is inherently challenging.

 Bearing that in mind, here are several ways off-line small business owners can overcome some of the challenges mentioned above and actually generate that increase in profits they are looking for:

 Additionally, I didn’t mention the issue of talent.
 I left it out in my list above simply because it’s something that affects any small business, online or off.
 But, the reality is that some people are just more adept at creating content and engaging others via social media.
+(Although with a little practice – ANYONE can use wordpress for business!)
 If you happen to not be one of those people, but you have a business partner or trusted employee who is, then look for ways to make the most of this talent.

 Just a couple of side points here: 1.
 Make sure you have some kind of social media use policy for your business that is thoughtful, useful, and legal, and 2.
 Be very deliberate when recruiting the help of current employees in your online marketing.
 You have to be sure that you really can trust this person to present an accurate and truthful picture of your business.